 But what is notable is with all of this, the inclusion of a provision that relates directly to the allegations raised against Hunter Biden.

-And frankly, his admission in one of these interviews, oh, yeah, yeah, my uh my girlfriend, I guess it was the wife of his brother that he was dating at the time, that he urged Joe to put a seal of approval on Joe apparently resistant towards the idea, but did it anyway.
+And frankly, his admission in one of these interviews, oh yeah, yeah, my girlfriend, I guess it was the wife of his brother that he was dating at the time, that he urged Joe to put a seal of approval on.

-But the idea, you know, oh yeah, she I told her you can't throw it in the garbage.
+But the idea, you know, oh yeah, I told her you can't throw it in the garbage.

 That's not the problem.

-Possible federal felonies, you know, in as much as blacked out by recent media coverage, and Biden is giving the Justice Department a 60-day period to develop a model of what they call red flag legislation that would allow friends, family members to identify an individual as a potential danger, thereby temporarily preventing the person from accessing a firearm.
+Possible federal felonies, you know, in as much as blacked out by recent media coverage, and Biden is giving the Justice Department a 60-day period to develop a model of what they call red-flag legislation that would allow friends, family members to identify an individual as a potential danger, thereby temporarily preventing the person from accessing a firearm.

-Well, that could well be called the Hunter Biden law since he acquired this handgun despite his long-standing drug and alcohol abuse.
+Well, that could well be called the Hunter-Biden law since he acquired this handgun despite his long-standing drug and alcohol abuse.

-Um, he began this relationship, apparently became concerned about what to do with the gun.
+He began this relationship, apparently became concerned about what to do with the gun.

 Apparently, they lied on the gun application about his previous drug use.